 The fact that a child or a young person may be LGBTQ+ is not in itself an inherent risk factor for harm.
 However, children who are LGBTQ+ can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBTQ+ (whether or not) can be just as vulnerable as children who identify as LGBTQ+
+In some cases, a child who is perceived by other children to be LGBTQ+ (whether or not) can be just as vulnerable as children who identify as LGBTQ+.

 Risks can be compounded where children who are LGBTQ+ lack a trusted adult with whom they can be open.
-At Beaconhill, we endeavour to reduce the additional barriers faced by providing a safe space for them to speak to a trusted member of staff.
-This can, for example, be through our ELSA sessions.